a-inparadise/datasciencecoursera/repdata-007/proj2/StormDataAnalysis.md

 ##                     Max.   :5633    Max.   :91346   Max.   :96979
 ```

-Secondy, we will create an economic impact report bt aggreagating the storm date based on event type along with summations of property damage, crop damage, and the combined summations of both.
+Second, we will create an economic impact report by aggregating the storm date based on event type along with summations of property damage, crop damage, and the combined summations of both.
 Before we do that, we must clean the economic data a bit.
 The property and crop damage data is given as a numeric value (PROPDMG, CROPDMG columns, respectively) along with indicator of the magnitude of the value: K for thousands of dollars, M for millions of dollars, B for billions of dollars.
 Although, if we look at the unique values for the indicator columns we will see that there are values other than "K", "M", and "B".

 ```r